 Who Is a Candidate for Sclerotherapy?

-Sclerotherapy can offer excellent results for many women and men who do not have a medical or family history of blood clotting disorders or some other conditions.
-Prior to treatment, Dr. Krant will provide a thorough physical examination, as well as discuss your medical history with you, to determine if you are a good candidate for this procedure.
-For pregnant women, Dr. Krant may suggest an alternative spider vein treatment option such as laser treatment.
+Sclerotherapy can offer excellent results for many women and men who do not have a medical or family history of blood clotting disorders or certain other conditions.
+Prior to treatment, your physician will provide a thorough physical examination, as well as discuss your medical history with you, to determine if you are a good candidate for this procedure.

 The Sclerotherapy Procedure

-First, the area is thoroughly cleansed and a fine needle containing a special solution is injected into the vein.
+First, treatment targets are identified, and the areas are thoroughly cleansed.
+A micro-fine needle is introduced into the vessel, and a special sclerosing solution is injected carefully into the vein.
 Most women and men report feeling a mild stinging sensation during the injection process.

 After injection, you can expect to return to your normal daily activities, although you will be asked to wear compression stockings for the first few weeks after your procedure.
-This helps to support the treated blood vessels.
+This helps to support the treated blood vessels and allows the treatment to work.

 Sclerotherapy Results

 Over the next several weeks, you will notice the appearance of your spider veins gradually fading away.
-Most people see very noticeable results within three to six weeks after sclerotherapy, although more severely affected areas may require additional treatment sessions to maximize your smooth, even results.
+Most people see very noticeable results within four to eight weeks after sclerotherapy, although more severely affected areas may require additional treatment sessions to maximize your smooth, even results.

 Vascular Laser